federicotdn/verb/README.md

 Note that the point must be surrounded by the code tag delimiters (e.g. `{{` and `}}`) in the same line for completion to work.
 If you're using `electric-pair-mode`, matching tag delimiters will be inserted automatically, so this won't be a problem. `verb-mode` should also be enabled, as enabling it will load the completion function itself.

+### Utility Functions

+Verb offers some utility functions to be used within code tags, such as:
+- `verb-shell`: Currently, just an alias to `shell-command-to-string`.
+- `verb-unix-epoch`: Returns the current UNIX epoch (seconds) as an integer.
+- `verb-json-get`: Retrieves a value from within a JSON value.
+- `verb-read-file`: Reads the contents of a file (following some additional Verb-specific behaviour).

 ### Verb Variables

 Let's suppose that the two endpoints from the previous example now require authentication to be used.
 We could then modify the example to look like this: